Is there a Floquet Lindbladian?

-The fact that for the used model we can always construct a time-homogeneous memory kernel shows that the non-Lindbladian phase corresponds to scenario (b).
-One should be aware, however, that a time-homogeneous master equation with memory kernel like Eq.~(\ref{eq:eom-kernel}) cannot reproduce the full stroboscopic evolution, since $\tilde{\mathcal{P}}(2T)$, $\tilde{\mathcal{P}}(3T)$, etc., will depend on the history of the previous periods.
-The stroboscopic evolution can only be obtained by erasing the memory after each period, which corresponds to multiplying the integrand of Eq.~(\ref{eq:eom-kernel}) by $\Theta\left(\tau-\lfloor t/T \rfloor T\right)$, where $\Theta$ denotes the Heaviside step function.
+where $\tau_\text{mem}$ is the memory time and $\mathcal{K}$ the kernel superoperator.
+It is important to understand that a time-homogeneous master equation~(\ref{eq:eom-kernel}), when being integrated forward in time $t$ also beyond $T$, would not reproduce the same map after every period, since $\tilde{\mathcal{P}}(2T)$, $\tilde{\mathcal{P}}(3T)$, etc., will depend on the the corresponding pre-history of the length $2T$, $3T$, etc..
+The stroboscopic evolution can only be obtained by erasing the memory after every period, which formally corresponds to multiplying the integrand of Eq.~(\ref{eq:eom-kernel}) by $\Theta\left(\tau-\lfloor t/T \rfloor T\right)$, where $\Theta$ and $\lfloor \cdot \rfloor $ denote the Heaviside step function and the floor function, respectively.